fros1y/mindatGIS/README.md

 * The API itself is limited and buggy.
   * There is no way, for example, to retrieve localities by geographic region.
   * Indeed, trying country-based filtering for the United States [doesn't work](https://www.mindat.org/mesg-650453.html).
-  * Nor is it possible to get the minerals (geomaterials) available for a specific locality, despite documentation suggesting so. [https://github.com/ChuBL/OpenMindat/issues/3]
+  * It cannot (currently)[https://github.com/ChuBL/OpenMindat/issues/3] provide the minerals (geomaterials) available for a specific locality, despite documentation suggesting so.
+    * I've "worked around" this by downloading *all* of the geomaterial information (which does include locality IDs) and joined that to the locality information.
 * Data hygeine is questionable.
-There may be better quality GeoJSON artifacts [eventually](https://github.com/ChuBL/OpenMindat/issues/7), but the current information has some sloppy [NA markers](https://github.com/ChuBL/OpenMindat/issues/6) and lacks any sort of [coordinate reference system](https://datacarpentry.org/organization-geospatial/03-crs.html) to accompany the raw floating point latitude and longitude data.
-I'm just assuming EPSG:4326/WGS84.
+  * There may be better quality GeoJSON artifacts [eventually](https://github.com/ChuBL/OpenMindat/issues/7), but the current information has some sloppy [NA markers](https://github.com/ChuBL/OpenMindat/issues/6)
+  * It also lacks any sort of [coordinate reference system](https://datacarpentry.org/organization-geospatial/03-crs.html) to accompany the raw floating point latitude and longitude data.
+    * I'm just assuming EPSG:4326/WGS84.
   * This may just be unavoidable, given the venerable and non-GIS based data collection history, but who knows.
 * The "official" Python package for accessing the API is probably best skipped for now.
 It doesn't do anything for throttling or sanity checking the data and is (currently)[https://github.com/ChuBL/OpenMindat/issues/5] limited to extracting to files for some reason.